fairDataSociety/galileo/instructions/Installation.md

 stored in this directory.
 To pass the registry to the end user, you need to send him a reference hash.
 The user can use the catalogs in the Registries tab.

-### How to create a registry?
+### How to create maps registry?

-`cd scripts/registry`
+`cd scripts`

-`yarn`
+`npm i` or `yarn`

+`cd registry`

-`cp example.config.json .config.json`, define FairOS username and password
+`cp example.config.json .config.json` - fill `.config.json` with existent FairOS username and password

-`node create.js`
+`node create.js` - this script will create empty registry and return sharing reference for your registry.
+Pod name and sharing referene will be stored in `.config.json`

+Using section **How to create and share your own map?** upload some maps and store their sharing references.
 Then add map by passing pass map title, pod, kv (inside pod), coordinates and reference

 `node add-map.js "My map title" YOUR_POD_NAME KV_NAME "53.0111,30.111" POD_REFERENCE`